 - Copious amounts of your favorite spice rub (salt, pepper, cumin, brown sugar, cayenne, chipotle, etc.)

 - 1 small can of green chilies

 Cover the pork in the spice rub of your choice.
 Add it to a slow cooker and cover with the chilies, garlic, onions and enchilada sauce.
 Cook for 4-5 hours on high heat.
 Remove it from the slow cooker and pull it apart with two forks, Take the pan drippings and strain off the fat and solids.
 Pour strained sauce over the pork and toss to coat.
 Serve over warm tortillas with salsa, sour cream, cheese, cabbage, etc. Enjoy!

-We finally made it home after driving 8.5 hours from Hilton Head to DC on Christmas Day.
-Nothing is open except for the Indian restaurant down the street, and for some reason, I am craving cocktails and garlic naan!
+It’s Christmas day and nothing is open except for the Indian restaurant down the street.
+For some reason, I am craving cocktails and garlic naan!
 With a few things on hand, I threw these together, and feel a little more festive, merry, warm, and in the Christmas spirit.